Annie Lundsten

 Co-Founder and Principal

 Annie brings curiosity, good humor, energy, respect, and a healthy dose of organization to everything she does.
-When she’s not dreaming up new experiences for The Experience Alchemists, she’s taking hikes with her dog, going to concerts, traveling to new places, listening to podcasts, and writing about the cultural sector.
+When she’s not rolling up her sleeves for The Experience Alchemists, she’s taking hikes with her dog, going to concerts, traveling to new places, listening to podcasts, and writing about the cultural sector.
 Annie’s latest thinking is highlighted in Blooloop’s Popping the Pop Culture Museum Bubble and Getting Real About Climate Change and the Cultural Sector and on the TEA blog post Modern Love: Museum Heartbreak.